imjoy-team/ImJoy/web/public/docs/demos.md

 -->

-## Distribution and deployment
+## Distribution of code/data stored on Dropbox

-### Distribution and deployment of code/data stored on Dropbox
+This example describes how you can deploy and distribute a Python plugin stored on Dropbox.
-This example describes how you can distribute and deploy a Python plugin with code or data that is stored on Dropbox.
-Data could be example data to test the plugin or a pre-trained model for a neural network.
 This allows to share projects that are private.

 1. The **code** or **data** is stored as a zip file on Dropbox.
 This allows to change the code/data by replacing the zip file (see Notes below).
-2. The ImJoy plugin file file (.imjoy.html) is hosted with a secret or public **gist**.
+2. The ImJoy plugin file (`.imjoy.html`) is hosted with a secret or public **gist**.

-Let's assume the python code is in a Zip archive `testcode.zip` stored on Dropbox and unavailable with the link `DROPBOXLINK/testcode.zip`.
-You can then place the following code-fragment in setup() function of your plugin to make it available.
+Let's assume the python code is in a Zip archive `testcode.zip` stored on Dropbox and available with the link `DROPBOXLINK/testcode.zip`.
+You can then place the following code-fragment in the `setup()` function of your plugin to make it available.
 This fragment performs the following steps

 1. Performs an [http request](http://docs.python-requests.org).
 Please note the **dl=1** option in this request.
 By default this value is set to 0.
 2. Uses the returned request object to generate the zip file locally, unpacks it, and finally deletes it.